 BUILD- create your Skyride!

 Using the Christmas Town map as your guide, create a drawing or blueprint of your Skyride.
+Yes, you may use an electronic platform but you must be able to save it to a thumb drive and submit it to your teacher.
+Make sure your name is on it.
+It will be saved and returned to you on test day.
 Presentation is key!
 Be creative!

 You and your partner will be graded on the two formats listed on the previous page.
 This project will count as 30% of your Regular Polygons test.
 See the rubric below as to how the project will be graded.